Patricio-Avila/Drata-Assignment/README.md

 -mocha
 ?
 Do you want to use a compiler?
 -No!
 ?
-Where are your test specs located?
+Where are your test specs located? -- be sure to run it inside the folder where you donwload the project -./test/specs/**/*.js
--./test/specs/**/*.js
 ?
 Do you want WebdriverIO to autogenerate some test files?
 -No